revaturelabs/interviewquestions/Python/Python_Basics/python-basics.md

 ---

-7. Which of the below mentioned is the correct extension of python file?
+7. Which of the following is the correct extension of python file?
 ![EASY](https://github.com/revaturelabs/JavaFSQuestions/blob/main/Java/JavaIntro/JavaFeatures/Easy%20(2).jpg)
-- a) .py
+a) .py
-- b) .python
+b) .python
-- c) .cpp
+c) .cpp
-- d) none of the above
+d) none of the above
 <details><summary> <b>Show Answer</b> </summary>

 option a) .py